Does IMEI Change with SIM Card?

 What is a SIM card?

 A SIM card stands for Subscriber Identity Module.
-It is a small, removable card that holds an authentication key which identifies a subscriber on a mobile network.
+It is a small, removable card that holds an authentication key that identifies a subscriber on a mobile network.
 On the other hand, IMEI stands for International Mobile Equipment Identity which is a unique identification number assigned to each mobile device.
 The IMEI structure consists of a 15-digit unique number used to identify each device on a wireless network.

 The IMEI is flashed to the chipsets on the device when it is manufactured and is usually found inside the phone’s internal read-only memory.
 Changing a device’s IMEI is illegal in many countries, including the US, and can result in severe legal consequences.
 Despite this, some circumstances may allow for the change of an IMEI number, but it is important to check if the process is allowed in your country before proceeding.